kstenerud/concise-encoding/cte-specification.md

 ### Floating Point

-A floating point number is composed of a whole part and a fractional part, separated by a dot `.`, with an optional exponential portion.
+A floating point number is composed of a whole part and a fractional part separated by a dot `.`, with an optional exponential portion.
 Negative values are prefixed with a dash `-`.

 **Examples**: